PharmaCare only considers drugs for coverage if manufacturers apply to have their drugs covered by PharmaCare.

 The DBC makes an evidence-based recommendation on whether PharmaCare should include the drug in its formulary.

 PharmaCare then considers

-Coverage decisions include the type of coverage and the PharmaCare plans under which a drug will be covered.
+Decisions include the type of coverage and the PharmaCare plans a drug will be covered under.
 A drug may be a full benefit, partial benefit, or limited coverage (a benefit only if a patient meets criteria).